yunhwanchoi/Medicare-Clustering/README.md

 # K-Means Clustering on Medicare Data

 The following README.md file includes the analysis without code.
-The full walk-through of the Python code and visualizations are available [here](https://nbviewer.org/github/yunhwanchoi/Medicare-Clustering/blob/main/Medicare%20Providers%20Clustering.ipynb).
+The full walk-through of the analysis and the Python code are available [here](https://nbviewer.org/github/yunhwanchoi/Medicare-Clustering/blob/main/Medicare%20Providers%20Clustering.ipynb).

 # Table of Contents